 You get an Oregon Hunters Calendar, with 12 colorful game animal pictures, and all the hunting season dates and deadlines!

-- You get 4 issues of OHA's junior newsletter Yearlings. - You'll be invited to OHA events where there may even be prizes for kids! - You'll get your own OHA decal!
+You'll be invited to OHA events where there may even be prizes for kids!

+You'll get your own OHA decal!